mickem/adf-12c-tutorial/tutorial/01_model.md

 * 6.2.
 Why should you not use the text ?salary? in the error message for the validation rule?
 * 6.3.
 What should you use instead?

+## 7.0 Adding objects by hand

+Next up we need to add a missing table (LOCATION) to the application.
+Do this by manually add the entity and view as well as the relationship.

+* 7.1